University of Florida: Research

-The university spent over $900 million on research and development in 2020, ranking it one of the highest in the nation.
-In 2022, UF's research portfolio exceeded $1 billion, a value exceeded by only 15 public universities in the United States.
+The university spent over $1.33 billion on research and development in 2025, ranking it within the nation's Top 25 public and private universities.

 According to a 2019 study by the university's Institute of Food and Agricultural Sciences, the university contributed $16.9 billion to Florida's economy and was responsible for over 130,000 jobs in the 2017–18 fiscal year.
 Royalty and licensing income includes the glaucoma drug Trusopt, the sports drink Gatorade, and the Sentricon termite elimination system.

 Research includes diverse areas such as health-care and citrus production (the world's largest citrus research center).
 In 2002, Florida began leading six other universities under a $15 million NASA grant to work on space-related research during a five-year period.
 The university's partnership with Spain helped to create the world's largest single-aperture optical telescope in the Canary Islands (the cost was $93 million).
 Plans are also under way for the University of Florida to construct a 50000 sqft research facility in collaboration with the Burnham Institute for Medical Research that will be in the center of University of Central Florida's Health Sciences Campus in Orlando, Florida.
 Research will include diabetes, aging, genetics and cancer.

 The University of Florida also houses one of the world's leading lightning research teams.
 The university is also host to a nuclear research reactor known for its Neutron Activation Analysis Laboratory.
 In addition, the University of Florida was the first American university to receive a European Union grant to house a Jean Monnet Centre of Excellence.